Lisa Fonssagrives

-Lisa Fonssagrives (born Lisa Birgitta Bernstone; 17 May 1911 – 4 February 1992), was a Swedish fashion model widely credited with having been the first supermodel.
+Lisa Fonssagrives (born Lisa Birgitta Bernstone; 17 May 1911 – 4 February 1992) was a Swedish model, dancer, sculptor, and photographer.
+She is widely credited with having been the first supermodel.

 Biography

-Lisa Fonssagrives was born Lisa Birgitta Bernstone on 17 May 1911, in Sweden (variously reported as Gothenburg or Uddevalla) and raised in Uddevalla.
+Lisa Fonssagrives was born Lisa Birgitta Bernstone on 17 May 1911 in Sweden Uddevalla.
 As a child, she took up painting, sculpting and dancing.
 She went to Mary Wigman's school in Berlin and studied art and dance.
 After returning to Sweden, she opened a dance school.
 She moved from Sweden to Paris to train for ballet (after participating with choreographer Astrid Malmborg in an international competition) and worked as a private dance teacher with Fernand Fonssagrives, which then led to a modeling career.
 She would say that modeling was "still dancing".

-While in Paris in 1936, photographer Willy Maywald discovered her in an elevator and asked her to model hats for him.
-The photographs were then sent to Vogue, and Vogue photographer Horst took some test photographs of her.
-In July 1939, she appeared in the German illustrated weekly Der Stern.
+While in Paris in 1936, the photographer Willy Maywald saw her in an elevator and asked her to model hats for him.
+The photographs were then sent to Vogue, and the photographer Horst P. Horst took some test photographs of her.
+In July 1939, she appeared in the German illustrated weekly Der Stern and was photographed also by André Steiner.

 Before Fonssagrives came to the United States in 1939, she was already a top model.
 Her image appeared on the cover of many magazines during the 1930s, 1940s and 1950s, including Town & Country, Life, Time, Vogue, and the original Vanity Fair.
-She was reported as "the highest paid, highest praised, high fashion model in the business".
+She was reported to be "the highest paid, highest praised, high fashion model in the business".
 Fonssagrives once described herself as a "good clothes hanger".

-She worked with fashion photographers including George Hoyningen-Huene, Man Ray, Horst, Erwin Blumenfeld, George Platt Lynes, Richard Avedon, and Edgar de Evia.
-She married Parisian photographer Fernand Fonssagrives in 1935; they divorced in 1949 and she married another photographer, Irving Penn, in 1950.
+Fonssagrives worked with many noted fashion photographers, including George Hoyningen-Huene, Man Ray, Erwin Blumenfeld, George Platt Lynes, Richard Avedon, and Edgar de Evia.
+She married Parisian photographer Fernand Fonssagrives in 1935; they divorced in 1949.
+She married American photographer Irving Penn in 1950 and became his muse.

+After her modeling career ended, she designed a leisurewear clothing line for Lord & Taylor.
 She went on to become a sculptor in the 1960s and was represented by the Marlborough Gallery in Manhattan.

-Fonssagrives died, aged 80, in New York, survived by her second husband, Irving Penn and her two children: her daughter Mia Fonssagrives-Solow, a fashion and jewelry designer and sculptor who was married to real estate developer and art collector Sheldon Solow, and her son, Tom Penn, a designer.
+Fonssagrives died, aged 80, in New York, survived by her second husband, Irving Penn, and her two children: her daughter Mia Fonssagrives-Solow, a fashion and jewelry designer and sculptor who was married to real estate developer and art collector Sheldon Solow, and her son, Tom Penn, a designer.

+The Lisa Fonssagrives-Penn Trust was founded in 1994.

+In 1995, a retrospective exhibition of her work was held at Moderna Museet in Stockholm.
+Irving Penn donated photographs to the museum in her memory.

-The Elton John photography collection auction, held by Christie's on 15 October 2004, sold a 1950 Irving Penn photograph of his wife, Lisa Fonssagrives, for $57,360.
+The Elton John photography collection auction, held by Christie's on 15 October 2004, sold a 1950 Irving Penn photograph of Fonssagrives for $57,360.